 A document whose content is edited often may be scored differently than a document whose content remains static over time.
 Also, a document having a relatively large amount of its content updated over time might be scored differently than a document having a relatively small amount of its content updated over time.

-If a high authority site points to a webpage that is 10 years old, then Google concludes that the old piece of content is still relevant and fresh.
+We can also infer that if a high-authority site points to a webpage that is 10 years old, Google concludes that the old piece of content is still relevant and fresh.

 What blog posts to update?

-Before going ahead and updating the blog posts, it's very essential for you to determine, what posts to update first.
+Before updating your blog posts, it's essential to determine which posts to update first.

-You need to consider updating the blog posts that satisfies the below conditions.
+You need to consider updating the blog posts that satisfy all the below conditions.

 - Blog posts with outdated information

-Head over to Google Analytics -> Behavior -> Site Content -> All Pages.
-Here you need to add “Advanced Filter" and only display the pages that have received say less than 15 page-views in the last month.
+Go to Google Analytics -> Behavior -> Site Content -> All Pages.
+Here, add an "Advanced Filter" and only display pages that received less than 15 page views in the last month.

-Now, you need to consider either deleting these posts (and redirecting them to most relevant posts) or updating them with relevant information, promoting them to get search engine boost.
+Next, consider either deleting these posts and redirecting them to the most relevant posts or updating them with relevant information to promote them and get a search engine boost.

 How to update old content?